sysaulab/libseedy/README.md

 ## History

+It was new year's eve and I was returning from Yellowknife.
-I was pondering the nature of chaos I saw a bird in the sky.
-It inspired me to imagine the turbulences behind the wings and theorize about the nature of the interactions that make turbulences unpredictable.
+I was listening to a podcast about cryptography.
+A bird flying in the sky inspired me to theorize about the nature of unpredictability ny imagining the turbulences behind the wings.
+It seemed to me that loose concurrency would be key to achieve my goal.
 Could I replicate it using software?
-The image that appeared in my head was a system that was interdependent and loosely coupled.
+The image that appeared in my head was one of a system that was interdependent and loosely coupled.

-I used many hash functions as active processes, and unmitigated shared memory to provide the “slack” in the coupling.
-I experimented with different topologies before adopting the obvious
-choice: a ring.

-The result is three threads constantly accessing each other's memory with asking for permission.
-The configuration makes it extremely unstable when the threads operate consurrently.
+Un-coordinated race conditions offers the possibility of loose coupling.